 - Part-time employment

-In case respondents inform that they’re employed, you can apply skip logic to eliminate options which aren’t applicable and also include options that might provide further insights about their job.
+Suppose respondents inform you that they’re employed.
+In that case, you can apply the skip logic feature to eliminate options that aren’t applicable and include options that might provide further insights about the participant’s employment status.

-7. Related to family income: This question type is very similar to age demographic question.
-It depends on what would you use this information for and in what detail would you want to receive these inputs.
-Here’s an example of family income demographic question:
+This question type is very similar to the age demographic question.
+Question about household income depends on what you would use this information for and what detail you would want to receive these inputs.
+Here’s an example of a household income demographic question:

-- Which income group does your household fall under?
+- Which group does your annual household income fall under?